 However, if you’ve tested positive for GBS, your doctor will order an IV antibiotic during your labor to reduce the risk of passing GBS to your baby.
 The IV allows the medication to flow into your vein from a needle inserted into your arm.

 If you know you’re GBS positive, don’t delay getting to the hospital once your water breaks or your labor starts.
-To be most effective, you should receive the antibiotic, usually penicillin, for at least four hours before you deliver.
+To be most effective, you should receive the antibiotic, usually penicillin, for before you deliver.

 If you are GBS positive and have a scheduled C-section, talk to your doctor about recommended antibiotic treatment.
 Infection generally occurs as a baby travels through the birth canal, so if your water has not ruptured and you are not in labor, your doctor may not give treatment for GBS.